Unemployment in Ontario: Recent Immigrants and First Nations

 Immigrants, especially recent immigrants, face challenges with unemployment.
 Inuit and First Nations people also have higher rates of unemployment.

 Unemployment by region

 In recent years following the Great Recession, regions or cities such as Windsor, Oshawa, London and Peterborough, heavily dependent on auto manufacturing have been severely impacted by unemployment.
 In December 2013 Toronto proper unemployment rate deteriorated to 10.1%.

 Solutions

 Issues related to creating employment involve many socio-political-economic-environmental factors and complexities.
-In Ontario, center and left leaning governments have supported strong infrastructure building and social safety net policies while right leaning governments have pursued lower taxes and government spending policies.
+In Ontario, centre and left leaning governments have supported strong infrastructure building and social safety net policies while right leaning governments have pursued lower taxes and government spending policies.
 Regardless of government policies external factors such as Global recession, change in technologies, lower labour costs and lack of strong regulations in developing countries impact unemployment in Ontario.

 Social safety net

 Canada has a federal Employment Insurance system which covers workers for several months immediately after they lose work.
 Ontario also provides various social assistance services for those in need.